rahulan-c/lichess4545-stats/index.md

 ## Updates

-### Recent updates

--   2021-08-16: added an initial all-time stats page with a combined table of award winners across all leagues/seasons
--   2021-08-15: updated home page with new sections and contact form.
--   2021-08-09: amended the treatment of banned players; revised some plots and tables; and added two new awards (Rookie and Egalitarian), season forfeit rates, and several explanatory footnotes.
--   2021-08-04: updates; first full set of season reports published.
--   2021-07-30: first reports published.

-### Future updates

-Here are some planned updates that I’m either actively working on or have on my ‘to do’ list.
-Many of them have been suggested by other Lichess4545 members.
+Here are a few improvements and updates that I’m either actively working on or plan to work on soon.
+Many of them were first suggested by other Lichess4545 members.

 If there’s something you’d like to see, please get in touch using the contact form below.
 Nothing is impossible…except maybe identifying piece sacrifices :)

 **Planned updates to season stats**